 Symptoms can include joint pain, skin hardening and thickening, scarring of the lungs and esophagus, pale and tingly fingers, and kidney disease.

-It can affect one area of the body.
+It can affect 1 area of the body.
 In more severe cases it affects the whole body.

 It occurs more often in women.